ros2/ros2_documentation/source/ROS-Framework/nodes/Working-with-nodes/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.rst

     Action Servers:
       /turtle1/rotate_absolute: turtlesim_msgs/action/RotateAbsolute
     Action Clients:

-``ros2 node info`` returns a list of subscribers, publishers, services, and actions.
-These are the ROS graph connections that interact with that node.

 Now try running the same command on the ``/teleop_turtle`` node, and see how its connections differ from ``my_turtle``.